 The tin roof appears to have added heat compared to the box with no roof at all.
 Keeping in mind that the sensor is in the top of the box and normally the brood area would be insulated by the honey super section anyway.
 In extreme temperatures in full sun the honey super could become warmer but may not have any significant effect on the brood area.

 Don’t panic!
 Results will vary in different conditions and temperatures so don’t worry if you’re currently using a tin roof.
-The brood will be insulated by the honey super and nest structures.
+The brood will be insulated by the honey super and nest structures and most hives aren’t kept in full sun anyway.

 If the boxes were dark coloured hardwood then the sun on the side of the box may make more difference.